wintercms/winter/tests/README.md

         }
     }

-The test class should extend the base class `PluginTestCase` and this is a special class that will set up the October database stored in memory, as part of the `setUp` method.
+The test class should extend the base class `PluginTestCase` and this is a special class that will set up the Winter database stored in memory, as part of the `setUp` method.
 It will also refresh the plugin being tested, along with any of the defined dependencies in the plugin registration file.
 This is the equivalent of running the following before each test:

-    php artisan october:up
+    php artisan winter:up
     php artisan plugin:refresh Acme.Blog
     [php artisan plugin:refresh <dependency>, ...]